This post and its photos may contain affiliate links, view our disclosure policy.

 Inside: What exactly is an after-school meltdown?
 What does an after-school meltdown look like?
 And nine awesome strategies to stop after-school meltdowns from happening so frequently.

-It’s hard to send our kids to school, to release them without control into unknown territory, full of potential land mines (bullies, embarrassment, confusing friendships, not so understanding adults).
+It’s hard to send our kids to school, release them without control into unknown territory, full of potential land mines (bullies, embarrassment, confusing friendships, not-so-understanding adults).

 Perhaps your kiddo is even starting kindergarten, and this is a VERY BIG deal…